nemosminer/NemosMiner/README.md

       BrainPlus will still run in the background avoiding the learning phase on resume EarningTracker will still run in the background avoiding the learning phase on resume

-   prerun
+   PreRun

-      Ability to run a batch prior switching to a specific algo.
+      Ability to run a batch prior switching to a specific miner and/or algo.
+      The prerun scripts can be used to set per miner/algo OC via nvidiaInspector or OverdriveNTool.
+      Before starting a miner executable NemosMiner is trying to launch one of the following 3 prerun scripts (in this order):
+      1. <MinerName>_<Algorithm>.bat
+         Simply create a file named <MinerName>_<AlgoName>.bat in prerun folder, e.g. 'Bminer-v16.3.1-1xRadeonRX5808GB-Handshake-10.bat' or 'CcminerMTP-v1.3.2-1xGTX10606GB_MTP.bat'
+      2. <Algorithm>.bat
+         Simply create a file named <AlgoName>.bat in prerun folder, e.g. 'Ethash.bat'
+      3. default.bat
-      For example, can be used to set per algo OC via nvidiaInspector Simply create a file named <AlgoName>.bat in prerun folder If <AlgoName>.bat does not exist, will try to launch prerun/default.bat Use overclock with caution
+         If neither of the two above exist, NemosMiner will try to launch prerun\default.bat Use overclock with caution

    Per pools config (Advanced)